openedx/edx-platform/openedx/core/djangoapps/waffle_utils/docs/decisions/0004-waffle-util-namespacing.rst

 This change will enable WaffleFlag, WaffleSwitch, and all subclasses to have a simpler interface.
 In addition to a simpler constructor, we will no longer need to differentiate between an instance's namespaced and non-namespaced name.

-.. note:: It would probably be simpler to make this change before these classes are extracted to ``edx-toggles``, so we have fewer places to update.

-Implementation Steps:

-* A rollout plan will be required to introduce this backward incompatible change.
-A possible plan might include the following:

-  * This could include adding WaffleFlag2, WaffleSwitch2, CourseWaffleFlag2, etc. as new superclasses with the newer interface.
-  * Once all known flags and switches have been updated, we can use the toggle state endpoint to see if there were any that were missed.
-  * Once we are sure we know all usages of these classes, we can remove the old classes and rename the newer ones.
+A possible rollout plan would be to introduce WaffleFlag and WaffleSwitch classes with the new interface when they are added into edx-toggles, and deprecate the old versions in edx-platform.
+This would enable us to reuse the same class names with a new import, for an iterative rollout.

+Although it would be nice to update CourseWaffleFlag to have a similar interface for consistency, it is a lower priority if it is not moving to edx-toggles.
+See 0003-leave-course-waffle-flag.rst.

-  * This change needs to be documented for the next Open edX release.
+This change needs be documented for the next Open edX release.